Documentation Engine

 Build Commands

-# Full PDF build (both books)
+# PDF build

-mise run docs-pdf
+mise run docs:pdf

 # HTML build

-mise run docs
+mise run docs:build

 # Live-reload development server

-mise run docs-live
+mise run docs:live

 Color Palette (LaTeX)